 Urinary tract infections, or UTIs, are a common infection that affect more women than men.
-Most often, they are treated quickly and effectively with antibiotics, the infection becoming a distant memory.
-Unfortunately, not all UTIs are treated quickly and some aren’t even identified quickly, particularly in people who have limited or no sensation below the waist or who are unable to speak for themselves.
+Most often, they are treated quickly and effectively with antibiotics.
+Unfortunately, not all UTIs are treated quickly and some aren’t even identified, particularly in people who have limited or no sensation below the waist or who are unable to speak for themselves.

 An untreated UTI may spread to the kidney, causing more pain and illness.
 It can also cause sepsis.
 The term urosepsis is usually used to describe sepsis caused by a UTI.

 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.
 People shouldn’t die from a UTI, but if sepsis begins to take over and develops to severe sepsis and then to septic shock, this is exactly what can happen.
 More than half the cases of urosepsis among older adults are caused by a UTI.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly) and/or amputations.

 What is a urinary tract infection?

 A urinary tract infection is an infection in the urinary tract, which runs from your kidneys, through the ureters, the urinary bladder and out through the urethra.
 UTIs are very common and, in general, easy to treat.